Is My Inheritance Considered A Marital Asset?

 It is also important to note that inheritances can impact the level of support payments.
 For example, if a person has income that is directly from inherited assets, those funds can be used when determining a support payment amount.
 This could mean that while a person retains an inheritance, the distributions from that inheritance qualify as income connected to support determinations.

 For individuals who are unsure what to do when they receive an inheritance, it could be best for you to keep the asset separate.
 When the assets are in a separate account under solely your name, or it is proper with only your name on the title, the inheritance will not be subject to equitable distribution.

 When it comes time to separate and divorce in the state of Pennsylvania, it is essential to understand there are a range of Pennsylvania laws to follow.
 Talk over your situation with a Bucks County family attorney in order to fully understand the impact a divorce will have on your personal financial situation.
 Securing the future you want could rely on working with an experienced lawyer.

 Are you concerned about how your inheritance will be handled should you choose to move forward with a divorce?
 The family law attorneys at Kardos, Rickles & Hand help to untangle complicated matters and inform you of your options.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.